Helmholtz-UFZ/saqc/sphinxdoc/documentation/GlobalKeywords.rst

 It is especially useful for enriching figures with custom context information and for making results from different function calls distinguishable with respect to their purpose and parameterisation.
-Check out the following examples.
+Check out the following example:

-Now we apply some flagging functions to mark anomalies, at first, without usage of the ``label`` keyword
+At first, we apply some flagging functions to mark anomalies, at first, without usage of the ``label`` keyword

 .. doctest:: exampleLabel